April 21, 2021 NHTSA CAMPAIGN NUMBER: 21V274000

 procedures are not intended to be attempted by “do-it-yourselfers,” and you should not assume this document applies to your vehicle, or that your vehicle has the condition described.
 To

-determine whether this information applies, contact an authorized Volkswagen dealer.
-2021 Volkswagen
+determine whether this information applies, contact an authorized Volkswagen

 Group of America, Inc. and Volkswagen